 Renee and I are platonic life partners, a relationship that combines qualities from friendship, marriage, and polyamory.
 We are each other’s primary partners, but we don’t have sex (even hugs are sporadic and occasional), and we date other people.
 We share a studio apartment in downtown LA and are financial partners.
-We are also considering options to be legally recognized as each other’s first of kin.
+We are also considering options to be legally recognised as each other’s first of kin.

 Renee and I met in the equivalent of middle school in Singapore.
 From early on, we felt like our connection was special.
 We had common interests and overlapping social circles, but our bond went deeper — we called each other “soulmates” and “twin flames.”
 We merged our families at holidays and family vacations.
 As we grew older, we also built a shared history.
 We’d had front row seats to each other’s pivotal coming-of-age moments: first boyfriends, early career moves, and all the growing pains of becoming young adults.